dab2020/IGSCE-Olevel-Excercises/Visual Basic/02. Operators/readme.md

 # Explaination
   If I start giving a explaination, it will take a lot of time.
 The code is self explainatory, so heres a pic with the result side by side.
   ![Screenshot (628)](https://user-images.githubusercontent.com/79893903/130604600-74db6499-96c8-4ec2-ab67-907a40a4c7b5.png)

+  ## The lack of quotation marks
+  The lack of quotation marks shows that this is a expression that needs to be evaluated.